kafkiansky/symfony-middleware/README.md

 PSR middlewares and Symfony has different incompatible Request objects.
 If your middleware going to change the request object, only `attributes`, `query params`, `headers` and `parsed body` will be copied from psr request to symfony request.
 If you wish change this behaviour, you may change the `Kafkiansky\SymfonyMiddleware\Psr\PsrRequestCloner` interface binding it to your realization.

+## Caching

+Package use caching on production environment to prevent reflection usage.
+First of all, package will search of the `app.cache_middleware` parameter.
+If package doesn't find it, it's going to use the `kernel.environment` definition and will cache attributes when it set to `true`.

+Package will cache all controllers even if it doesn't found the attributes for it.
+This approach will allow to remember all the controllers and not use reflection further.

 ## Testing